Data-Science-in-Mechanical-Engineering/hci-gibo/README.md

-# High-Confidence Improvement Bayesion Optimization
+# High-Confidence Improvement Bayesian Optimization
 This repository contains the code to reproduce the results from the paper **Towards Data-Efficient Robot Learning with the Help of Simulators**.